rzach/git4phi/git4phi.md

 so the Victorianists also get the added content and corrections.

 Branches are useful sometimes, it's good to understand how they work because that's how many of Git's features work "behind the scenes", but they can also be confusing.
 If you do work with branches, you have to be extra careful to make sure you commit your changes to the right branches, and that you merge changes from the "master" branch regularly to avoid having to do it manually when the branches get too far out of sync.
-It's now also very important to `git pull` often, othrwise you will have to merge changes from the remote not just into "master" but also into your feature branches.
+It's now also very important to `git pull` often, otherwise you will have to merge changes from the remote not just into "master" but also into your feature branches.